-Initially I trained as a zoologist, however later completed a Masters of Environment and then a Masters of Bioethics with one of the greats, Peter Singer.
+Initially I trained as a zoologist, however later completed a Masters of Environment and then a Masters of Bioethics.
 Together, these two qualifications really helped shape my thinking as what type of issues I should be focusing on and why.

-After many years in healthcare marketing and then being on the board of Environment Victoria, in addition to conservation and wildlife photography, I now run a science/environmentally focused communication consultancy called The Framing Effect, whose aim is to help people influence more effectively, both with words and with images.
+After many years in healthcare marketing and being on the board of Environment Victoria, and a governor of WWF Australia (2011-2019), in addition to conservation and wildlife photography, I now run a science/environmentally focused communication consultancy called The Framing Effect, whose aim is to help people influence more effectively, both with words and with images.

-Clients include World Wide Fund for nature (WWF), the Australian Conservation Foundation, Environment Victoria, Fairfax media, NewsCorp, New York Times, Animals Australia, Wild Magazine, Australian Geographic, National Geographic.
+My clients include National Geographic, BBC Wildlife Magazine, Audubon, the Australian Conservation Foundation, Environment Victoria, Animals Australia, We Animals Media, Fairfax media, NewsCorp, New York Times, We Animals Media and Australian Geographic.

 Conservation/Animal Welfare Policy Achievements

 2021: Facilitated that the use of barbed-wire be banned and proactively eliminated from my local council area (based on animal welfare impacts).

 2021: Facilitated eBAY to stop selling wildlife unfriendly fruit tree netting across all of Australian from September 1st, 2021.